Conexiones Ecuador is tentatively scheduled for June 5 to July 3, 2021.

 Scholarships and Financial Aid

 Honors Travel Scholarship: Honors students are eligible to apply for a travel scholarship.
 The amount will be awarded based on the availability of funds.
-Apply Here.
-Application due February 3rd, 2020.
+Application due February 3rd, 2021.

-UNM Regents’ International Study Grant: This grants supports UNM students who study abroad.
+UNM Regents’ International Study Grant: This grant supports UNM students who study abroad.
 Information and application here: https://studyabroad.unm.edu/section/unm-regents-international-study-grant

 Benjamin A. Gilman International Scholarship: a grant program offered by the US Department of State, open to US citizen undergraduate students who receive Federal Pell Grant funding.
 For more information, visit www.gilmanscholarship.org.
-The grant runs in two cycles, with a Cycle 1 Deadline of October 1, 2019.
-Cycle II deadline is in the spring.
+The grant runs in two cycles, with a Cycle 1 Deadline in the fall and a Cycle II deadline in the spring.

 Students make their own travel arrangements to Quito, Ecuador, at their own expense.
 Faculty will recommend flights to facilitate traveling together as a group, but students can make whichever arrangements best suits their needs.
-Students should plan to arrive in Quito the evening or night of May 28.
-We will travel to a nearby hostel before our first full day of the program, on May 29.
+Students should plan to arrive in Quito the evening or night of June 3.
 The cost of the flight to Ecuador depends on departure location, itinerary, and when the flight is booked.
 You can expect the flight to cost between $800 and $1600.